Which Of The Following Is A Biased Estimator

 Introduction: What is a Biased Estimator?

 A biased estimator is one where the expected value (average value over all possible samples) of the estimator is not equal to the true population parameter.
-In other words, the estimator systematically deviates from the true value.
-Conversely, an unbiased estimator has an expected value equal to the true parameter.
+Even so, in other words, the estimator systematically deviates from the true value.
+And conversely, an unbiased estimator has an expected value equal to the true parameter.
 While a single estimate from a biased estimator might be close to the true value, on average, it will consistently overshoot or undershoot the target.
 This persistent deviation is the defining characteristic of a biased estimator.

 Understanding Bias: Types and Consequences